bootchk/nRF5rawProtocol/readme.md

 I.e. simple use of radio peripheral in lower layers of stack, and not much else.

 For algorithms that sleep mostly, transmit rarely, and deal w/ contention/noise and reliability in upper layers.

+See also
+-

+Nordic documentation for radio peripheral.
+See Nordic InfoCenter>nRF52 Series>nRF52832>Product Specification>RADIO

+Radiohead.
+That does the same thing except it requires polling, doesn't use interrupts?

+Derives from:  https://github.com/NordicSemiconductor/nRF51-ble-bcast-mesh .
+That implements a rawish protocol that cooperates with a BT protocol.  see nRF51/rbc_mesh/src/radio_control.c
+Here, I have hacked out the SoftDevice (BT stack) and the Trickle algorithm, leaving just a raw wireless protocol.

+You might also read Nordic proprietary (sic?) protocol ESB examples in NRF SDK (simple protocol, but uses acks.)

+Nordic example for receiving.
+Source in SDK below /examples/peripheral/radio/receiver    http://infocenter.nordicsemi.com/index.jsp?topic=%2Fcom.nordic.infocenter.sdk5.v11.0.0%2Fnrf_dev_radio_rx_example.html&cp=4_0_0_4_4_17

+Nordic example for transmitting.
+Near the receiving example.

+Nordic example for configuring radio compatible with ShockBurst.
+In SDK at /components/drivers_nrf/radio_config

 Dev environment
 -